harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/kubernetes/pod/pod-io-error.md

 ### Advanced Fault Tunables

 - `FILE_PATH`: The path for injecting faults can be specified as either a single file or a wildcard.
-ByDefault it targets all the files present inside the mount path.
+By default it targets all the files present inside the mount path.
 - `PERCENTAGE`: The likelihood of failure per operation, expressed as a percentage.
 Default is 100%.
 - `METHOD_TYPES`: This contains the file system call or methods.
-ByDefault it targets all the methods.
+By default it targets all the methods.

 The following YAML snippet illustrates the use of this environment variable: